bitrix24/b24restdocs/api-reference/chats/messages/menu.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

-- edits needed for writing standards
+- edits are needed to meet writing standards
 - links to pages that have not yet been created are not specified

 {% endnote %}

 {% endif %}

-The context menu allows the user to interact with the chatbot or chat application from the message context menu.
+The context menu allows the user to interact with the chatbot or chat application from the message's context menu.

 ![Context Menu](./_images/custom_menu.png)